-NIST is helping to address these issues by developing the needed documentary standards, reference materials, and measurement methods.
+NIST is helping to address these issues by developing documentary standards, reference materials, and measurement methods.
 Overall, this work contributes to the development of a larger infrastructure to increase confidence in fielded biothreat detection and biosurveillance.
 Moving forward, these efforts will be leveraged in the development of reference materials with greater complexity (e.g., more than one species) to serve as a microbial background and challenge material for emerging detection platforms.

 Activities and projects include: